ana-balica/ana-balica.github.io/_posts/2013-08-28-reset-hard.md

 layout: post
 title:  "OMG! git reset --hard"
 date:   2013-08-28
+tags:
+  - code
+  - git
 ---

 I bet you know that jaw-dropping command `git reset --hard <commit-hash>`.
 Remember that first time you lost all that code?
 No?
 Well, good for you you didn't.

 Fair enough the command is considered potentially dangerous.
 I have even seen blogposts about git reseting that make it hard to detect the command in-need (even if the user came for a full delete/erase/destroy this commit and the data it contains).
 The authors add lots of explanations around, so you need to read first and then type the **correct** command.
 No copy-paste, no tl;dr allowed.